-- Potential for avifauna collision, particularly due to the proximity to the 'Lake Mahmudchala' Important Bird Area and the Shirvan National Park, an IUCN category II Legally Protected Area.
-These sites may represent Critical Habitat because they contain significant seasonal populations of Little Bustard, Glossy Ibis, Red-crested Pochard, Dalmatian Pelican, Pygmy Cormorant, Great Cormorant, and Caspian Gull, among others.
+- Potential for avifauna collision, particularly in the sections of line closest to the site (near the 'Kura Delta' Important Bird Area), within the 'Shorgel lakes/Shirvan reserve' Important Bird Area and closest to Shirvan National Park, an IUCN category II Legally Protected Area.
+These sites may represent Critical Habitat because they contain significant seasonal populations of Little Bustard, Red-crested Pochard, Dalmatian Pelican, Pygmy Cormorant, Great Cormorant, Caspian Gull, Eurasian Oystercatcher and White-tailed Eagle, among others.
 Azerenerji's Scoping Report refers to the implementation of bird flight diverters in some locations to make the lines more visible and reduce collision risks.
-Refer to Section 9.4.2.3 for further information. - Land acquisition, where the transmission line route will require land which is currently being utilised.
+Further information is included within Section 9.4.2.3. - Land acquisition, where the transmission line route will require land which is currently being utilised.
 The Scoping Report states that 'all land acquisition, either permanent or temporary will be done in compliance with the relevant Azerbaijan legislation and international requirements (WB ESS 5)'.
 In addition, following the meeting on the 9th August 2024, a list of Project Affected Persons (PAPs) has been received.